bavovanachte/mh-guide-contributions/fort-rox-WIP.md

 ## Dawn phase: Collecting Dawn dust

-You’ll find three mice here : Monster of the Meteor, Night Guardian and Battering Ram (if not hunting with Moon/Crescent).
+You’ll find three mice here : Monster of the Meteor, Dawn Guardian and Battering Ram (if not hunting with Moon/Crescent).
 The damage mechanics stay the same at first, but each catch of the Monster will increase the damage of every mouse by an extra 100%.
 You can find a table detailing the damage per rage level [in the wiki][dawn-damage] .